Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 Sri Lankan cuisine is a must-try experience in Colombo.
 Some dishes you shouldn’t miss:

-- Kottu Roti – A popular street food made with chopped roti, vegetables, and meat.
+- Kottu Roti – A street food that is prepared using chopped roti, vegetables, and meat.

-- Hoppers – Bowl-shaped pancakes, best enjoyed with sambols and eggs.
+- Hoppers – Pancakes, in the form of a bowl, and eaten best with sambols and eggs.

-- Seafood – Colombo offers some of the freshest seafood at restaurants like The Lagoon and Ministry of Crab.
+- Seafood – Colombo has some of the freshest seafood available in restaurants such as the Lagoon and Ministry of Crab.

 7. Keep Local Law and Regulations in Mind